Satellite-im/Uplink/docs/stu-notes/webrtc-stuff/desktop-media-capture.md

 - how to set up the WebRTC stuff so that it supports multiple audio/video formats?
     - negotiate formats during signaling
 - stream management
-    - should forward streams to somethign that combines them, for displaying unified audio/video
+    - should forward streams to something that combines them, for displaying unified audio/video
     - register callbacks for each track?
     - could pass one of these: `Arc<Mutex<dyn webrtc::media::io::Writer + Send + Sync>>,`
     - associate a name/peer id with each track